For Bundled Smudges:

 (You can also pull off small sections of the bundle and burn them individually.
 Imagine burning a small stock of sage or loose leaves, it's basically the same idea.)

-(Another way to burn your smudges is to gather small pieces and put them into an Abalone shell or heat resistant burner pot, and use a torch lighter to lit the small pieces.
+(Another way to burn your smudges is to gather small pieces and put them into an Abalone shell or heat resistant burner pot, and use a torch lighter or long lighter to light the small pieces.
 That way nothing goes to waste and a lot of time people comment about "crumbs" - this is the best solution for that issue if you happen to have it!)

 Hold your bundle horizontally or at an angle so the flame will naturally travel up/alongside/inside the bundle just a little bit.
 You want that flame to hit the same area for a period of time to get it going.
 You shouldn't need to hold the flame to the bundle for too long before the flame/embers starts to grow.
 Realistically I think you need to hold the flame to the sage bundle (in 1 spot not moving it all over) for about 15-25 seconds.
 I think in our instructions we say around 30 seconds and that's just a safe estimation - it shouldn't really take longer than that to produce a nice ember.